javier-gs00/Project-Pets-Client/README.md

 ## ABOUT

-Client for Project Pets built with React & Redux.
+Frontend for the Project Pets project.

-It is fully functional and currently hosted on Heroku, in the following link.
+Currently hosted on Heroku, in the following link.

 > https://project-pets-client.herokuapp.com/api

-App still in development.

-## AVAILABLE FEATURES

-* Search for products by keywords
-* Browse products by category
-* Filter and sort products
+Technology stack:
+* React
+* Redux
-* View available stores
+* Sass
-* Detailed view for each store